humbertodias/go-nie-api/README.md

-# API rest using GO
+# API using GO

+Simple API that crawles the website sede.administracionespublicas.gob.es and publish the offices and procedures that each one can deal with.

 # Run

     make run

 # Api